TaylorDarneille/MERN-Auth-API/README.md

   ...
 ```

 4. Back in the Terminal, type `control + C` to stop the process that's running and return to the command prompt.
-Now, try running the connection.js file again with `node db/connection.js`.
+Now, try running the `index.js` file again with `node models/index.js`.
 This time you should only see the connection message.

 5. Great!
 But, we know that this API isn't always going to be run on our Atlas cluster, so we should use an environment variable for the connection string.

-* Move your connection string to be an environment variable by putting it in your `.env` file, then import and configure `dotenv` at the top of `db/connection.js`.
+* Move your connection string to be an environment variable by putting it in your `.env` file, then import and configure `dotenv` at the top of `models/index.js`.

-* You'll also need to change the `connect` argument to include the `process.env.DB_CONNECTION_STRING`.
+* You'll also need to change the `connect` argument to include the `process.env.MONGODB_URI`.

 6. Finally, export your connected mongoose instance for use in other files by adding `module.exports = mongoose`